 Know your qualified default investment alternative (QDIA) choices

-- A capital preservation product - Allowed only for the first 120 days of participation for sponsors wishing to simplify administration if workers opt out of participation before incurring an additional tax.*
+Allowed only for the first 120 days of participation for sponsors wishing to simplify administration if workers opt-out of participation before incurring an additional tax.*

-*Source: "Regulation Relating to Qualified Default Investing Alternatives in Participant-Directed Individual Account Plans," a DOL fact sheet vailable at https://www.dol.gov/sites/default/files/ebsa/about-ebsa/our-activities/resource-center/fact-sheets/final-rule-qdia-in-participant-directed-account-plans.pdf.
+*Source: "Regulation Relating to Qualified Default Investing Alternatives in Participant-Directed Individual Account Plans," a DOL fact sheet available at: https://www.dol.gov/sites/dolgov/files/ebsa/about-ebsa/our-activities/resource-center/fact-sheets/final-rule-qdia-in-participant-directed-account-plans.pdf

 What is a hybrid QDIA?